BinSquare/powermetrics-go/README.md

 # powermetrics-go

-A Go library for parsing macOS powermetrics output to monitor system performance metrics including CPU/GPU power, frequency, temperature, and process activity.
+A Go library for parsing macOS powermetrics output to monitor system performance metrics including CPU/GPU power, frequency, temperature*, and process activity.
+* Note: Temperature values may be 0 on Apple Silicon Macs (M1/M2/M3) as these systems report thermal pressure levels rather than direct temperature values in powermetrics output

 ## Overview